FirebirdSQL/firebird/doc/sql.extensions/README.ddl.txt

 DROP [GLOBAL] MAPPING [IF EXISTS] <mapping>
 ALTER TABLE <table> DROP [IF EXISTS] <column>
 ALTER TABLE <table> DROP CONSTRAINT [IF EXISTS] <constraint>

+2) ALTER CONSTRAINT

+ANSI standard compliant ALTER CONSTRAINT clause for ALTER TABLE statement.

+ALTER TABLE ALTER CONSTRAINT <constraint name> [NOT] ENFORCED

+Supported for UNIQUE, PRIMARY KEY and FOREIGN KEY constraints.
+Primary and unique keys cannot be deactivated if they are referenced by any active foreign key.

+The corresponding non-standard ALTER INDEX statement is allowed as well.

+ODS 13.2 is required.